amized/react-sequencer/README.md

 #### `sequencer.stop(): Function`

-Stops playback and resets the sequencr back to the first step.
+Stops playback and resets the sequencer back to the first step.

 -------